 The GDPR (General Data Protection Regulation) represents a massive change in personal data protection and privacy.
 In combination with the ePrivacy Regulation it is changing the EU privacy and security landscape completely.

 While the GDPR text has been published, the ePrivacy Regulation isn’t final yet.
 However, achieving GDPR compliance in a strategic way is a massive task and time runs out.
-Companies across the globe who process personal data of EU ‘data subjects‘ (as the GDPR impacts them too) are taking measures.
+Companies across the globe who process personal data of EU ‘data subjects’ (as the GDPR impacts them too) are taking measures.
 Yet, we often hear how many aren’t prepared at all.
 So, how ready are companies really?
 We take a look at GDPR awareness and compliance initiatives in the US, the UK and Belgium, where most EU organizations are.

 You can imagine that larger and data-intensive firms are somewhat more impacted by the GDPR than the average small business that processes personal data of EU citizens on a limited scale.
 For many large organizations there is more work, not just on the levels of strategy and processes but also regarding roles and responsibilities.
 Quite some larger and data-intensive firms will need to appoint a Data Protection Officer for instance.

 GDPR awareness and readiness in the UK